Factbox: Venezuela's jailed, exiled or barred opposition politicians

 FREDDY GUEVARA

-Guevara is a 31-year-old former student leader who went on to be congressional vice president and a top leader of the Popular Will party.
+Freddy Guevara is a 31-year-old former student leader who went on to be congressional vice-president and a top leader of the Popular Will party.
 He was also a leader of the 2017 political protests, often on the front lines.

 Guevara sought refuge in the Chilean ambassador's residence in Caracas in November amid fears he could be jailed.

-David Smolansky, a 32-year-old journalist and former mayor of the wealthy hillside El Hatillo district of Caracas, was sentenced to 15 months in jail last year.
+A 32-year-old journalist and former mayor of the wealthy hillside El Hatillo district of Caracas, Smolansky was sentenced to 15 months in jail last year.
 After going into hiding, he fled Venezuela via the Brazilian border.

+The former student leader is a member of the militant Popular Will party.